alteryx/react-comms/src/Docs/getting-started/linter.md

 4. Optionally, you can set `eslint.autoFixOnSave` to `true`.

 ### Extend the Rules
-Teams that want to add additional rules can extend the config.
+Teams that want to create additional rules can extend the config.
 Go to the linting project for details: [eslint-config-ayx-ui](https://git.alteryx.com/ayx-ui/eslint-config-ayx-ui).